Little Theatre Movement: Pasadena Community Playhouse

+Beverly Hills Little Theatre for Professionals

+Actor Harold Lloyd and others founded the Beverly Hills Little Theatre for Professionals in 1931.
+It was originally housed at the Wilkes Vine Street Theatre, and by 1938 had moved to Santa Monica boulevard.
+This 400-seat theater bore the names of the founder-subscribers on the seat backs.
+A piece in Variety noted that Lloyd's mother, Sarah Elisabeth Fraser, along with Gladys Lloyd Cassell (wife of Edward G. Robinson), and their friend Sam Hardy raised funds for it.
+Even before it opened there were rumors in Hollywood that something from the little theatre movement was on its way.
+Cal York (a Photoplay gossip column pseudonym for an amalgam of California and New York), overheard Franc Dillon ask Kenneth Harlan to be in one of the future plays.
+They were all at Estelle Taylor's estate when this conversation occurred, and from the beginning it attracted a film industry crowd.
+It served as a showcase for young talent, as a place for stars of the silent era to demonstrate their voices for talking pictures, and as an elegant way to transition from stage to film by being seen by Hollywood talent scouts.
+MGM dramatic coach Oliver Hinsdell was a frequent director there in the early years.

 Little theaters in the 1920s and 1930s

 The Little Theatre Movement began in the early 20th century and was a result of young theatre practitioners, dramaturges, stage technicians, stage designers, and actors, who were influenced by European Theatre.
 More specifically, they were interested in the ideas of Max Reinhardt, a German director, the designing techniques of Adolphe Appia and Gordon Craig, and the staging methods at the Théâtre Libre in Paris, the Freie Bühne in Berlin, and the Moscow Art Theatre.

 Seeking larger audiences and with more complicated production ambitions, by the early 1920s, several leading companies of the movement had turned professional.
 The Provincetown Players, who produced O'Neill's first one-acts, moved to New York in 1916; members of the former Washington Square Players formed the Theatre Guild in 1919; but in its heyday, dozens of Little Theatre groups presented alternatives to mainstream commercial theatre.
-Numerous small companies had flourished, creating environments for diverse voices and viewpoints, in turn leading to the rise of giants like O'Neill.
+Numerous small companies had flourished, creating environments for diverse voices and viewpoints.

 The Provincetown Players brought the first important playwright, O'Neill, to fruition.
 The Provincetown Players were founded in 1915, by three people: Neith Boyce, George Cram Cook, and Susan Glaspell, who undertook Realism, an eccentric form of theatre at the time.
-O'Neill joined the Provincetown Players in 1916.
-That summer, Bound East for Cardiff, O'Neill's first play, was performed.
-Their summer season was so prosperous, the company decided to move to New York.
-The Provincetown Playhouse in New York City continues to feature up-and-coming playwrights and independently-produced pieces.
+O'Neill joined the Provincetown Players in 1916; they performed his first play Bound East for Cardiff that year.
+After moving to New York, they formed the Provincetown Playhouse, which is still in operation.